martin-braun/cronmon/README.md

 # cronmon

-This is a Debian-hosted status monitor proxy for your cron jobs at cron-job.org (self-hosted should also work).
+This is a simplified Debian-hosted status monitor proxy for your cron jobs at cron-job.org (self-hosted should also work).
+Its purpose is to simply indicate if there are failed jobs or not.

 ## Dependencies